Lokesh23001615/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import necessary libraries
+Step 1.
+Import necessary libraries

-2. Load and preprocess the data (define features and target).
+Step 2.
+Load and preprocess the data (define features and target).

-3. Split the dataset into training and testing sets.
+Step 3.
+Split the dataset into training and testing sets.

-4. Scale the features using StandardScaler.
+Step 4.
+Scale the features using StandardScaler.

-5. Train the SGDRegressor model on the training set.
+Step 5.
+Train the SGDRegressor model on the training set.

-6. Evaluate the model on both training and testing sets using MSE or other metrics.
+Step 6.
+Evaluate the model on both training and testing sets using MSE or other metrics.

 ## Program:
 ```